kixe/FieldtypeSelectExtOption/README.md

 ```

-Output will be a MultipleArray with the stored value as key.
+Function row() will return a MultipleArray with the stored value as key.

 #### Example
 + Field Settings